Ramarren/cl-parser-combinators/README.markdown

 # parser-combinators

 This is an experimental implementation of [parser combinators](http://en.wikipedia.org/wiki/Parser_combinators) for Common Lisp.
-This is mostly inspired by Parsec, but without any optimizations.
+This is mostly inspired by Parsec, but with limited optimizations.
 Parser combinators are, in theory, an elegant form of constructing parsers for context-free grammars.

-It more or less works, but was not tested for any but the simplest cases, some parts of the interface are clunky, it is quite slow in general and probably has a tendency for exponential explosions.
-That said, it could probably be used to parse small amounts of data, especially if applied hierarchically.
-Comments welcome.

-I have found this more convenient than regular expressions in some cases, especially where maximum performace is not required.
+The name of the system is `parser-combinators`, despite the name of the GitHub repository.
+The library is fairly lightly tested.
+Any comments or questions on the functionality or performance are welcome.
 # Dependencies

 - iterate
 - alexandria

+The test suite has some additional dependencies, all of which are in [quicklisp](http://www.quicklisp.org/)

 # Usage